 - A centrally located public park, accessible via pedestrian links to Pennant Street, Showground Road and Castle Street.
-The park will include open lawn space for outdoor events, an extensive active play area, a fitness circuit with exercise stations and a half basketball court. - A fine-grain pedestrian plaza lined with café and retail tenancies and integrated with a proposed pedestrian bridge over Pennant Street.
-The plaza will feature outdoor seating and umbrellas, catenary lighting and tree plantings.
+The park will include open lawn space for outdoor events, an extensive active play area, a fitness circuit with exercise stations and a basketball half-court. - A fine-grain pedestrian plaza lined with café and retail tenancies and integrated with a future footbridge bridge over Pennant Street.
+The plaza will feature outdoor seating and umbrellas, catenary lighting and tree plantings. - Connection with the footbridge pedestrian bridge over Pennant Street, which will conveniently connect residents to the urban core of Castle Hill and the Metro Station. - Approximately 1,431 dwellings across three high-density residential developments (Lots B, C and E), three mixed-use developments (Lots A, D and F) and a residential flat building and townhouses fronting Kentwell Ave (Lot G).
+These dwellings will comprise a range of typologies, including stand-alone townhouses, podium townhouses and 1-, 2- and 3-bedroom apartments.

-- A pedestrian bridge over Pennant Street, which will conveniently connect residents to the urban core of Castle Hill and the Metro Station. - Approximately 1,410 dwellings across three high-density residential developments (Lots B, C and E), three mixed use developments (Lots A, D and F) and a residential flat building and townhouses fronting Kentwell Ave (Lot G).
-These dwellings will comprise a range of typologies, including stand-alone townhouses, podium townhouses and 1-, 2- and 3-bedroom apartments. - Approximately 18,600sqm of commercial and retail floor space across the three mixed use developments, including a commercial tower on Lot A - An internal two-way street that runs between Showground Road, around the proposed public open space and onto Kentwell Avenue - Approximately 1,644 car parking spaces, which was determined to be an appropriate parking rate given the Site's proximity to the Castle Hill Metro Station. - Planting of additional trees across the Site to increase the Site's canopy coverage from 20-30% to over 40%. - Stormwater management and water-sensitive urban design infrastructure, including infrastructure to manage overland flows from surrounding properties.
+- Approximately 27,874 sqm of commercial and retail floor space across certain buildings, including a commercial tower on Lot A. - An internal two-way street that runs between Showground Road, around the proposed public open space and onto Kentwell Avenue. - Approximately 1,720 car parking spaces, determined as an appropriate parking-rate given the Site's proximity to the Castle Hill Metro Station. - Planting of additional trees across the Site to increase the Site's canopy coverage from 20-30% to +40%. - Stormwater management and water-sensitive urban design infrastructure, including infrastructure to manage overland flows from surrounding landholdings.